ashu66867/bookstore-react/README.md

 ### Active functionality
 1. Home page: Add any item to cart.
 2. Cart page:<br>
-   2.1 Remove any item from cart.<br>
+   2.1.
+Remove any item from cart.<br>
-   2.2 Increment, decrement item count from cart.<br>
+   2.2.
+Increment, decrement item count from cart.<br>
-   2.3 Remove all items from cart.<br>
+   2.3.
+Remove all items from cart.<br>
 3. Checkout page: Redirect to home page and clear cart for another shopping session.
-4. On every cart function: Calculate the follwing:
+4. On every cart function: Calculate the follwing:<br>
-   4.1 Number of items in cart.<br>
+   4.1.
+Number of items in cart.<br>
-   4.2 Total cost of all items in cart.<br>
+   4.2.
+Total cost of all items in cart.<br>

 ### Approach
 It uses redux to manage a store.